 Mesothelioma support groups and other resources can help patients, caregivers, and families cope after a diagnosis.
-The Mesothelioma Veterans Center can help you find support groups and other top resources if you or a veteran you love has this cancer.
-Explore all the ways we can assist you below.
+The Mesothelioma Veterans Center can connect you with support groups, financial resources, and medical specialists if you or a veteran you love has this cancer.

 Looking for a mesothelioma support group near you?
 We can help.
 Call (877) 450-8973

-U.S. veterans and civilians with malignant mesothelioma can access a wide range of programs and services after a diagnosis.
+U.S. veterans and civilians with malignant mesothelioma may be able to access a wide range of programs and services after a diagnosis.

-2. Military benefits: The U.S. Department of Veterans Affairs (VA) offers medical care, financial payouts, and support to veterans with mesothelioma.
+- Military benefits: The U.S. Department of Veterans Affairs (VA) offers free health care, financial payouts, and other benefits to veterans with mesothelioma.

-3. Financial compensation: You may be eligible for financial assistance to help cover expenses after a mesothelioma diagnosis.
+- Financial compensation: You may be eligible for financial assistance to help pay for expenses after a mesothelioma diagnosis.

-4. Treatments: Getting treated by top doctors and hospitals is key to living longer with mesothelioma.
+- Treatments: Getting treated by top doctors and hospitals is key to potentially living longer with mesothelioma.

-Since 2015, the Mesothelioma Veterans Center has helped veterans and their loved ones find support groups, get VA benefits and treatments, and pursue compensation.
+Since 2015, the Mesothelioma Veterans Center has helped veterans and their loved ones find support groups, access VA benefits, and pursue compensation.

 Get our Free Veterans Packet now to see how we may be able to assist your family after a mesothelioma diagnosis.